Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Option 2: FDA-Approved GLP-1 Through a Telehealth Provider

-If regular Part D doesn't apply and the Bridge doesn't either, you can still access FDA-approved Wegovy and Zepbound through telehealth medical programs — without waiting for any government program to launch.
+If regular Part D doesn't apply and the Bridge doesn't either, you can still access FDA-approved Wegovy and Zepbound through telehealth medical programs — on a cash-pay basis, without waiting for any government program.

 Ro is the most comprehensive option we've evaluated for this.
 Their Body program pairs you with a licensed physician who evaluates your health, prescribes FDA-approved GLP-1 medication if appropriate, and provides ongoing clinical support including dose management and side-effect guidance.
-The membership starts at $45 for the first month and $145/month after that, with medication billed separately.
+The membership starts at $39 for the first month and $149/month after that, with medication billed separately.
 Cash-pay medication options start at $149/month for lower doses.

 See if you qualify for FDA-approved GLP-1 treatment through Ro